 - Gooseneck or stemmed flood or spotlight fixtures are appropriate for lighting signage.
 The style of these fixtures (modern or traditional) should be compatible with the building style.
 However, it is acceptable to use small, simple, modern fixtures in most cases. - Fixtures of a decorative nature should be appropriate to the architecture, coordinated with the facade and mounted as appropriate to the features of the building, at piers or over the storefront bay as illumination for signs.
-Small fixtures are encouraged. - Building lighting should be consistent in placement and design; develop a lighting strategy that enhances the building and the storefronts. - Storefront merchandise and display windows should be lighted from the inside, with lighting directed on the display.
+Small fixtures are encouraged. - Storefront merchandise and display windows should be lighted from the inside, with lighting directed on the display.
 Windows and storefronts should be lighted until 11pm or midnight to maintain pedestrian interest.

-- Surface-mounted conduit should be avoided. - Signage or other retail lighting is not allowed above the street level with residential use.
+- · Surface-mounted conduit should be avoided. - LED modules and light bulbs/lamps should not be visible, lighting should be designed so that the lighting effect is visible, not the light source. - Signage or other retail lighting is not allowed above the street level with residential use.